haxti/espaper-client/README.md

 # ThingPulse ESPaper client

+> [!IMPORTANT]
+> This is a fork with some unofficial fixes.
+The parent repo is apperantly no longer maintained and the lastest release is broken because of an expired certificate (see PR#51)

 How about *designing* your [ESPaper](https://thingpulse.com/product-category/espaper-epaper-kits/) content rather than programming it?
 You can fully customize the content to display.
 And load content from remote resources (calendars etc.).
 And much more.
 All with the help of [https://www.espaper.com](https://www.espaper.com).

 No Arduino programming required anymore!